6 days Motorcycle Adventure Through Iceland

 Things to remember:

-- The temperature can vary from 5 to 15 Celsius degrees, so you need to be well prepared.
+- Temperature can vary from 5 to 15 Celsius degrees, so come prepared

-- Also remember to bring your own bathing/swimming suit for the natural swimming pools and hot tubs.
+- Don’t forget your bathing suit for the natural swimming pools and hot tubs

-- It is also good to have a fly net to cover your face as we travel through areas with beautiful lakes where the fly is starting to increase
+- Bring a fly net to cover your face in areas with increasing fly populations

 Contact Us